 You are a good listener.
 People come to you for help.
 You notice details.
 You notice the changes in the tone of voice when someone speaks.
 You catch it when someone’s eye sparkles.
 You get excited when you meet new people to discover who they are.

 But there is also the other side of you.
 Education was important to you.
-You were good in maths and sciences.
+You were good at maths and sciences.
 You were a successful student.
 You studied at the best schools and graduated with good grades.
 After your graduation, you started your career in a field where you use your critical thinking abilities and the technical skills you developed through your studies.

 Now even though you are competent in what you do, you feel something is missing.
 You spend hours at work and you do your best but it is not fulfilling.
-You are missing the spark in somebody’s eyes, you are missing the feeling you have when you’ve just helped someone, you are missing to make a difference in someone else’s life.
+You are missing the spark in somebody’s eyes, you are missing the feeling you have when you’ve just helped someone, you are missing making a difference in someone else’s life.

 Does this sound familiar?